mac-comp127/weather-display/README.md

 ### Overview

 For this assignment, you will be adding to a weather widget interface that we have provided, which will grab current forecast information from openweathermap.org.
 We have created a wrapper class to handle accessing and parsing the data from the site, so that you only have to make use of the data.
 You will be using arrays and mouse listeners as part of this assignment.
-As always, make sure to follow good [Java style practices](https://docs.google.com/a/macalester.edu/document/d/1YpCzhKhYy5JUQ6oCGJZdf92a0jjpmjMxfKfhPkFl5As/edit?usp=sharing).
+As always, make sure to follow the [Comp 127 Java Style Guide](https://docs.google.com/document/d/1KB3T5can3aC5qygtdjKTUzl0P3c8BlN1QaWy4rIc2F0/edit#heading=h.vf2mhsyaswwv).

 The following are three example widget displays that you might implement as part of this assignment.
 The first one shows the direction and speed of the wind.
 The second one shows the current temperature and weather state.
 The third one contains the forecast in 3 hour increments, and displays the details for whichever box the mouse is hovering over.